2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### BTC Lightning wallet settings

-After adding the Lightning node to the store in a prior step, within the settings of the Lightning wallet, store owners can still choose to deactivate it for their store by using the Toggle at the top of Lightning settings.
+After adding the Lightning node to the store in a previous step, store owners can still choose to deactivate it for their store by using the Toggle at the top of the Lightning settings.

 ![image](assets/en/34.webp)

 #### Lightning Payment options

-Store owners can set parameters for the following to enhance the Lightning experience for their customers.
+Store owners can set the following parameters to enhance the Lightning experience for their customers.

 - Display Lightning payment amounts in Satoshis.
 - Add hop hints for private channels to the Lightning invoice.